JavaScript Scraping 18 min read

 SearchCans’ Dual-Engine Solution for JavaScript Sites

 SearchCans provides a robust solution to scraping JavaScript heavy sites through its specialized API infrastructure.
-We leverage a cloud-managed headless browser environment, designed from the ground up to render dynamic content accurately and efficiently, making it immediately usable for AI applications.
+It uses a cloud-managed headless browser environment designed to render dynamic content accurately and efficiently for AI applications.

 The Reader API: Your Headless Browser in the Cloud